DevilMedlar/ChatGPT-DnD/campaigns/campaign-1/GAME_MASTER_RULES.md

 ## NPC and relationship continuity

-Important NPCs may track name and explicit adult age when relevant to mature content, species/ancestry, appearance, role, disposition, trust, attraction/romantic tension, fear/respect, debts/favors, promises, secrets known, relationship status, and established sexual or romantic boundaries when relevant.
+Important NPCs must track name, age, species/ancestry, appearance, role, disposition, trust, attraction/romantic tension, fear/respect, debts/favors, promises, secrets known, relationship status, and established sexual or romantic boundaries when relevant.

 Numbers may be used internally, but narration should remain natural rather than exposing every relationship as a meter.